sopra-fs20-group02/sopra-fs20-group02-server/README.md

 ## Roadmap
-* Chess bot: Add a chess bot
+* Chess Engine: Add a chess bot
 * More game modes: Extend the game with some more game modes
 * Level of support: Offer the possibility to set the level of support that the game provides to the player